jprouty/mint-amazon-tagger/README.md

 matches in under 10 minutes.

 To see all options, see:
-`mint-amazon-tagger --help`
+`mint-amazon-tagger-cli --help`

 ## Tips and Tricks ##

 Not every bank treats Amazon purchases the same, or processes transactions as quickly as others.
 If you're having a low match rate (look at the terminal output after completion), then try adjusting some of the command line flags.
-To see a complete list, run `mint-amazon-tagger --help`.
+To see a complete list, run `mint-amazon-tagger-cli --help`.

 Some common options to try: